Thrifty shadow estimation: re-using quantum circuits and bounding tails: Thrifty shadow tomography

-for any traceless observable~$O$, with $\mathbb{V}(O, \rho)$ the variance associated with standard shadow estimation. \end{theorem} Note that we know that $\mathbb{V}(O,\rho) \approx \tr(O^2)$, which means shadow estimation is scalable precisely when $\tr(O^2)$ is polynomially bounded.
-In this case \cref{thm:4design} tells us that $\VV_R(O,\rho)$ and $ \VV(O,\rho)/R$ are exponentially close in the number of qubits -- in other words, circuit reuse essentially does not impact the statistical accuracy of shadow estimation. \begin{proof} In view of \cref{eq:var_thrift} it suffices to bound~$\mathbb{V}_{\!*}(O, \rho)$.
-We begin by expanding \cref{eq:V4},
+for any traceless observable~$O$, with $\mathbb{V}(O, \rho)$ the variance associated with standard shadow estimation. \end{theorem} \begin{proof} In view of equation $(3)$ in the main text it suffices to bound~$\mathbb{V}_{\!*}(O, \rho)$.
+We begin by expanding equation $(4)$ in the main text,

-where we used that $\mathbb{U}$ is a $4$-design to replace the average over $\mathbb{U}$ with a Haar average over the unitary group, \cref{eq:shadow_tautology_concrete}, and the formula in \cref{eq:inverse F} for the inverse frame operator.
+where we used that $\mathbb{U}$ is a $4$-design to replace the average over $\mathbb{U}$ with a Haar average over the unitary group, as well as the expression of the inverse frame operator from \cite{huang2020predicting}.
 We begin by analyzing the first term.
 By \cref{eq:state_av_haar} we have exactly:

 where we used the invariance of the Haar measure to absorb the $2^n$ terms in the sum over $x\in \{0,1\}^n$ It is not hard to see (and we prove in \cref{lem:v_bound 1} in the appendix) that $\abs{\braakett{R_\pi}{(O\otimes \rho)\tn{2}}} \leq \tr(O^2)$ for any permutation~$\pi\in S_4$.
 This immediately implies